-South African Rhinoceros Reserve Poisons and Dyes Horns to Halt Poaching
+South African Rhino Reserve Poisons Horns to Halt Poaching

 The Rhino & Lion Reserve, a privately-owned park north of Johannesburg, said it is conducting tests to inject poison and an indelible dye into the horns of living rhinos to combat poaching.